UK police to travel to US in car crash probe

 Northamptonshire Police Chief Nick Adderley said Tuesday that officers will travel as soon as their visas are arranged.

-They plan to interview Anne Sacoolas about the crash that killed 19-year-old Harry Dunn in August when his motorcycle collided with a car allegedly driven by Sacoolas outside a British air force base in southern England used by the U.S. military.
+They plan to interview Anne Sacoolas about the crash that killed 19-year-old Harry Dunn in August.
+His motorcycle collided with a car allegedly driven by Sacoolas outside a British air force base in southern England used by the U.S. military.

 Sacoolas left Britain shortly after the crash, though police released a statement saying she had previously told them she had no plans to depart.

+He did not use Sacoolas' name but described her only as the suspect.
+He said she had turned down the offer of simply offering a prepared statement because she preferred an in-person interview.

+"We do understand from colleagues in the U.S. that the family is utterly devastated," he said.

-President Donald Trump got involved last week when he met with Dunn's parents and tried to arrange a White House meeting with Sacoolas.
+President Donald Trump got involved last week when he met with Dunn's parents, Charlotte Charles and Tim Dunn, and tried to arrange a White House meeting with Sacoolas without telling Dunn's parents in advance of his plans.

+The family's lawyer said the Dunn's parents did not want a scripted White House meeting with Sacoolas but wanted her to return to Britain to answer police questions.

+Tim Dunn said Tuesday he is hopeful police can convince Sacoolas to return to Britain.